aastrand/slapi/README.md

 | metros   | comma separated list | yes       | Only show these lines for this transportation type.
 Example: metros=10,20,30. |
 | trains   | comma separated list | yes       | Only show these lines for this transportation type.
 Example: trains=10,20,30. |
 | trams    | comma separated list | yes       | Only show these lines for this transportation type.
 Example: trams=10,20,30. |

+The arguments are accepted for all calls, but may not have any effect.

 ## Bugs